radum157/logo_matcher/README.md

 ### 1. Logo Extraction

-The system downloads logos from website domains using a `WebsiteLogoExtractor` (not shown in provided code).
+The system downloads logos from website domains using a `WebsiteLogoExtractor`.
 The extraction process:

 - Takes a list of domains from a Parquet file
 - Creates batches to manage load and respect website rate limits